epogrebnyak/linprog/README.md

 1. The solution may be not unique, but how do we know it from solver?
    How do we extract other solutions from solver?
 2. How to know which constraint was binding?
-3. Are dual prices meaning for this type of problem?
+3. Are dual prices meaningful for this type of problem?
 4. Is any sensitivity analysis possible?

 Extra assignents: